csc7/PP5_CI_GDEC/README.md

 <br>

 ### **HTML Files**
 https://validator.w3.org/ was used to validate the new HTML files.
-Pages were rendered to get the HTML code (otherwise Django templates would alone would give errors).
+Pages were rendered to get the HTML code (otherwise Django templates would alone give errors).
 When possible (where pages do not require log-in), the page link was tested in the validator.

 <details>
     <summary>Home (index.html)  </summary>